-Therefore it is an crucial task to visualize the kinematic behaviour of various important physics channels to get a better insight to the above issue.
+Therefore it is a crucial task to visualize the kinematic behaviour of various important physics channels to get a better insight to the above issue.
 Furthermore not only kinematic distributions of signal events are relevant, since good PID is only useful in cases where kinematic overlap of particles of species A from signal events and particles of species B from background events really exists.
-Scenarios where particles of the same type A appear in signal as well as background events in the same phase space location cannot be improved by means of PID.
+In scenarios where particles of the same type A appear in signal as well as background events in the same phase space location the background suppression cannot be improved by means of PID.

 Following a request of the PID TAG phase space plots from all the reactions relevant for the physics book were produced.
-The set of plots shows for each particle species of the reaction the particle momentum versus theta angle and the transversal versus the longitudinal momentum.
+The set of plots shows for each particle species of the reaction the particle momentum versus theta angle.